 - Determine why a College hold has been placed on your record (and what you need to do to resolve it).
 CLAS places holds on students who are on probation as well as students who are not meeting college progression standards.
 We do not lift holds through e-mail advising.

 - Explain placement and prerequisites for the courses you are thinking of taking next term.
-A number of courses require placement (readiness assessments or SAT II exams) or have prerequisite courses that must be completed or in progress to register.
+A number of courses require placement (readiness assessments) or have prerequisite courses that must be completed or in progress to register.

 - Help you identify your options if you are having difficulty THIS semester.
 Often, dealing with a problem as it is beginning will prevent the worst from happening.
 Many students wait until it is too late to seek assistance, thinking “I’ll just do better on the next exam” without actually figuring out how to do so.